UW-Madison-DSI/crop_disease_forecasting_tool/README.md

 ## Features

-- Predicts the probability of tar spot incidence based on key environmental variables.
+- Predicts the probability of disease incidence based on key environmental variables.
 - Customizable action thresholds that allow users to define risk levels for interventions.
 - Returns the probability and risk classification for the given thresholds.